arcticmatt/pencil-flip/content/pages/about.md

 Gotta keep it intellectual somehow.
 Besides that, it's gonna be a grab bag.
-One day there might be a post about why George Michael (of Arrested Development fame) is America's ultimate hero; the next, it might be all about writing cover letters to tech companies.
+One day there might be a post about why George Michael (of Arrested Development fame) is America's ultimate hero; the next, it might be all about writing cover letters for tech companies.

 If any of the above suits your fancy, then you're in luck!
 I hope that this blog will stave off your boredom while you're waiting for your friend to get ready, or during your daily dump.
-And if not, then may I recommend [theatlantic.com](https://www.theatlantic.com).
+And if not, then I recommend [theatlantic.com](https://www.theatlantic.com).
 It has some interesting articles.